Nutcellars whole raw macadamia and Instagram Influencer Chef, Bettina Campolucci Bordi

 Notes to editors

-For interview or photos of Nutcellars or Bettina’s Kitchen, please contact email@example.com phone 07585 700030.
+For interview or photos of Nutcellars or Bettina’s Kitchen, please contact firstname.lastname@example.org or phone 07585 700030.

 In these uncertain time Nutcellars’ is receiving regular updates from the partners and farmer cooperatives in Malawi.
 There is growing concern in Malawi which is expecting to lose 100,000 people to Covid-19.
 Social isolation is likely to lead to serious economic shocks, food shortages, and starvation.
 The work our partner charity Neno Macadamia Trust are doing with smallholder macadamia farmers aims to build their resilience in the face of climate shocks.
 All we can reasonably do is to continue to do the same and hope that the resilience helps them through this crisis too.
 NMT will be looking to scale up our work within the limits of our resources and need to prepare now for the recovery period.
 Please support this work by selecting Neno Macadamia Trust on Amazon Smile and Give as You Live so that every purchase you make contributes a small percentage of the Amazon and Give as you Live retailer margin to your charity of choice.